Gornal, West Midlands

-Gornal is a village and electoral ward (Note: The village of Upper Gornal is not located in the Gornal wood, rather it is located in the Upper Gornal and Woodsetton ward) in the Dudley Metropolitan Borough, in the West Midlands of England.
+Gornal is a village and electoral ward (Note: The village of Upper Gornal is not located in the Gornal wood, rather it is located in the Upper Gornal and Woodsetton ward) in Dudley Metropolitan Borough, in the West Midlands of England.
 It encompasses the three historical villages of Upper Gornal, Lower Gornal, and Gornal Wood.
-Gornal was historically part of Staffordshire, prior to the creation of the West Midlands County in 1974.
-Gornal is 11 miles from Birmingham.
+Gornal was historically part of Staffordshire until the creation of the West Midlands County in 1974.
+Gornal is 11 mile from Birmingham.

 The three Gornal villages were originally a part of the ancient manor of Sedgley until 1894, when the area became part of Sedgley Urban District.
 In 1966, along with most of the rest of Sedgley, it was merged into the County Borough of Dudley.
 Since 1974, it has been part of the larger Metropolitan Borough of Dudley.

 Gornal stone, a variety of limestone, originates in Gornal.

 Himley Hall and Park and Baggeridge Country Park are notable nearby visitor attractions.